KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Represents the base class for all exceptions caused by evaluation or validation of rules.

-    throw [System.Workflow.Activities.Rules.RuleException]::New("Represents the base class for all exceptions caused by evaluation or validation of rules.")
+    throw [System.Workflow.Activities.Rules.RuleException]::New('Represents the base class for all exceptions caused by evaluation or validation of rules.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Workflow.Activities.Rules.RuleException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Workflow.Activities.Rules.RuleException.aspx)